Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 • uncomfortable shoes;

-A crack in a bone or foot can be the direct result of a strong external force, such as a blow.
+A crack in a bone or foot can be a direct result of a strong external force, such as a blow.
 The cause of the damage largely determines its type.
-According to their location to the axial line, the bones are divided into spiral, oblique and linear.
-According to the quantitative component, cracks are divided into single and multiple.
+Based on their location to the axial line, bones are classified into spiral, oblique and linear.
+Based on their quantitative component, cracks are divided into single and multiple.

 Depending on these factors, the main symptoms, treatment and rehabilitation will differ.